wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/3-powerapps-related-technologies.md

 Microsoft Power Apps works with other technologies to help you build powerful apps for your organization.
 Some of these technologies include:

 - **Data sources** - Without data, you don't have a business.
 Data sources bring cloud and on-premises data into your apps.
 You access data through built-in connections, custom connectors, and gateways.
-- **Common Data Service** - A compliant and scalable data service that's integrated into Power Apps.
+- **Microsoft Dataverse** - A compliant and scalable data service that's integrated into Power Apps.
 - **Power Automate** - Allows you to build automated workflows to receive notifications, run processes, collect data, and more.